kalviumcommunity/s88_vaisakhpb_CapstonProject_party-tracker_/README.md

 Project Title: Party Tracker

 Description:
 Party Tracker is a web application designed to help users discover live and upcoming parties, concerts, and local events in real-time.
 The platform connects event-goers with clubs, organizers, and communities, offering a space for both public and private event listings.
 The app also features a dedicated student section for college parties and campus events.
 Clubs and organizers can promote their events for free .

 Problem Statement:
  Many people often miss out on events simply because they don’t know where to look or aren't connected to the right social circles.
 Event discovery is fragmented across social media, WhatsApp groups, and word-of-mouth.
 At the same time, small clubs, local artists, and student organizers lack an easy and cost-effective way to promote their events.

-Existing Applications:
-●   	Instagram / Facebook Events: Popular but cluttered and not focused solely on nightlife or real-time discovery.

-●       BookMyShow: More focused on ticketed events like movies and big concerts; lacks community-driven or student-level events.

-●       Meetup: Great for communities but not built for nightlife or party scenes.

 Uniqueness of the Project:

 ●   	Real-time Event Feed with location-based filtering.